 "It's impregnated with vitamins and antibiotics and God knows what else," Fletcher said.

 As we watched, the herd members gathered around the bale and began to pull chunks away from it like pieces of bread.

 In a pair of books by Jody Lynn Nye, Taylor's Ark and Medicine Show, the artificial food is called "nutri".
 The main character laments more than once that she craves the stuff, unflavored, when pregnant.

-In a short story, by Arthur C. Clarke, all food is completely synthetic, but they can make exact copies of ANYTHING.
+In "The Food of the Gods," a short story by Arthur C. Clarke, all food is completely synthetic, but they can make exact copies of ANYTHING.
 One company introduces a food range of synthetic human flesh.